felipelmc/felipelmc/README.md

 I'm a data scientist with a degree from the [School of Applied Mathematics](https://emap.fgv.br/en) (FGV EMAp) and a social scientist with a degree from the [School of Social Sciences](https://cpdoc.fgv.br/en) (FGV CPDOC).
 Currently, I'm pursuing a Master's degree in Political Science at the [Institute of Social and Political Studies](https://iesp.uerj.br/en/) (IESP-UERJ).
 I also work as a data scientist at [AtlasIntel](https://atlasintel.org/) and do research at the Policy and Election Monitoring and Evaluation Laboratory ([MAPE](https://mape.org.br/), IESP-UERJ).

 My research interests include political behavior, public policy, and the application of data science techniques to social science research.
-This broadly encompasses the use of machine learning, deep learning, causal inference, natural language processing, and survey methods to investigate political phenomena.
+This broadly encompasses the use of machine learning, deep learning, causal inference, and survey methods to investigate political phenomena.

 🎮 Other than that, I'm also into playing video games[^1] and (sometimes) exercising